bradleyq/light_painter/README.md

 - `BOOST` how much to boost lights.
 Similar to `Intensity` but applies before composite and HDR mapping.
 Default 10.0.
 - `CUTOFF` at what level where light is considered 0.0.
 Default 0.02.
 - `LIGHTALPHA` marker texture alpha.
 Use an uncommon alpha, best if less than 0.1 and greater than `ALPHACUTOFF`.
 Default 24.0/255.0.
 - `LIGHTDEPTH` depth buffer reserved for lights.
-Increase this to improve light position precision at the cost of item render precision.
+Increase this to improve light position precision at the cost of minimum item depth.
 Default 0.025.

 ## Credits
 - example screenshots are from the map "Cyberpunk Project" by Elysium Fire